dswcrispr/Basic-ML-with_R/Coursera_ML_Assignment/Coursera_ML_Assignment1.md

-Linear regression with one variableS
+Linear regression with one variables
 ====================================

 ### 1.1 Plotting the Data